Del Mar station: Conversion to light rail

 As construction was underway on the new light rail line, an agreement was reached to use the 4.4 acre site for a transit-oriented development project to include 347 apartments, a 1,200 space underground parking garage to be used by Metro passengers and the apartment renters, public courtyards, retail shops, and the historic Santa Fe Depot, which would be fully restored.
 The project was designed by Nadel Architects and Moule & Polyzoides.

 To enable the construction of the underground parking garage, in November 2001, a preservation firm sliced the historic train station into three pieces and moved them across Raymond Avenue to be stored in Central Park.
 It was returned to the station site in September 2003 and reused as a space for a restaurant.

 The underground parking garage opened in April 2003, the light rail line opened on July 26, 2003, and the commercial/residential development opened in June 2006.

+Later changes

 By 2007, Metro's 600 spaces in the underground parking garage were being underutilized.
 Most usage happened on weekdays and Metro still had enough excess capacity to rent spaces to a car dealership group.
 Meanwhile, the nearby parking garages for Old Town Pasadena shoppers were often full on weekends.
 In 2007, the City of Pasadena purchased Metro's share of the garage, opening it up to both commuters and shoppers.

+The station became part of the A Line when the Regional Connector tunnel opened on June 16, 2023.